 MITCHELL-LEWIS HALL, 3-story residence hall originally designed for 176 women, was erected 1969, renovated 1987, and named for Edna Harris Mitchell ‘17 (1901-1963) and Eva Jane Lewis (1884-1946), former faculty members.
 The building was renovated in 2006 and 2007 which added air conditioning.

-MOORE HALL, air-conditioned 2-story structure, was erected 1922 and an addition built in 1939, with funds from the Federal Works Agency of the Public Works Administration.
+MOORE HALL, 2-story brick structure, was erected 1922 and an addition built in 1939, is lised on the Nationa Historic Register.
 Further renovations and/or interior modifications have recurred (1961, et seq.) with 1988 providing a completely renovated building.
 The building’s auditorium is equipped with dressing and projection rooms, movie screen, 3-manual organ, and facility to provide local CATV programming.
 With an elevator, it has provisions for and complete accessibility to the handicapped.
 Mechanical equipment is computer-controlled, subject to central utility going on line.
 The structure is named for Peter Wedderick Moore (1859-1934), first President (“Principal”) and first President-Emeritus.

 MARION D. THORPE SR. ADMINISTRATION BUILDING (1987) is a 3-story air-conditioned office structure named for Dr. Marion Dennis Thorpe (1932-1983), sixth President and first Chancellor.
 It houses office suites for the Chancellor, Registrar, Admissions, Student Accounts, Financial Aid, Cashier, Business and Finance, Internal Audit, Legal Affairs, University Advancement and Human Resources..
 Provisions for and complete accessibility for the handicapped, an elevator, file rooms, vending area, vaults, a darkroom, programming and exhibit areas, lounges, and conference and storage rooms round out its appurtenances.
 Mechanical equipment is computer-controlled, pending on-line status for the Central Utility Plant.
 The adjacent parking area was expanded in 1989.